Step 1: Are you an employee or former employee

 We are happy to talk with you about your potential claims free

 of charge.
-If we decide to represent you in a lawsuit, we will
+If we agree to represent you in a lawsuit, we will do so

-contingent fee agreement means the attorneys advance all of the
+on a contingent basis, which means the attorneys advance all of the

-costs of the litigation, and the attorneys only get paid only if we
+costs of the litigation, and the attorneys get paid only if we win

-win a recovery on behalf of you or the retirement plan
+a recovery on behalf of you and the other retirement plan

 Please contact us to discuss the details of your case.
 You